West Coast of New Zealand Road Trip guide

 Farewell Spit is one of the best things to do in Golden Bay.
 It’s amazing walking along the spit, as all you can see is sand!
 It’s also the northernmost point of the South Island, which is a cool little fact!

 If you have the time on this day, you can also visit Abel Tasman National Park, which is just as beautiful as Golden Bay!
-There’s lots of great walks to do here and amazing scenery to take in.
+There are lots of great walks to do here and amazing scenery to take in.
 If you’re an outdoors person, you’ll love it here!

 Day 2: Abel Tasman to Westport